tldraw/tldraw/apps/examples/src/examples/custom-zoom-menu/README.md

 ---

 The zoom menu can be customized by providing a `ZoomMenu` component to the `Tldraw` component's `uiComponents` prop.
-If you provide `null`, then that component will be hidden.
+If you provide `null`, then that component will be hidden instead.